Skip to Main Content

 • Reason: If you want a fresh start, bankruptcy may make sense.
 However, if you use this approach, it’s best to commit to paying your bills on time moving forward, establishing a budget and avoiding the habits that got you into significant debt.
 These steps can help you recover from bankruptcy instead of struggling again.

 A debt consolidation loan can make sense financially if you can secure a lower interest rate.
-In some cases, choosing an alternative route can be a better choice.
+However, it isn’t the only option and it’s not always the best choice.

-When choosing a debt consolidation option, look into factors like eligibility requirements, interest rates, fees and repayment terms.
-Additionally, consider the risks and trade-offs of each alternative and calculate how much you’ll save before proceeding.
+Consider all your debt consolidation options for handling debt before you decide to take out a loan.
+Weigh factors like eligibility requirements, interest rates, fees and repayment terms.
+Additionally, think about the risks and trade-offs of each alternative and calculate how much you’ll save before proceeding.